proudlyoche/fullstackChallengeImplementation/README.md

-## Challenge React-Redux TypeScript & Node.js Application
+## Challenge React-Redux, TypeScript & Node.js Application

 This project is a simple frontend react-redux and backend node.js api server application.
-Below are steps required to reproduce and run the applications.
+Below are steps required to reproduce and run the application.

 ---